 Reorganized as an Indigenous Service Organization

-The events of the 70's and 80's forced the reexamination of MERF's strategy.
-On the one hand, doors became clearly closed for the traditional missionary endeavours in the region.
+The events of the 1970's and 1980's forced a re-examination of MERF's strategy.
+On the one hand, doors became clearly closed for the traditional missionary endeavors in the region.
 On the other hand, the effectiveness of nationals and their churches in outreach became more obvious.
 National Christians began to make an impact in their societies by means of radio, literature and other mass media.
-With the wise counsel of prominent national pastors as well as Reformed missionary strategists, in 1983 a reorganized MERF began to emerge on a regional scale as an indigenously-based Fellowship with clear statements. of nature, faith and purpose, structured as a wholistic four-fold ministry--Evangelism, Church-extension, Biblical Training and Diaconal Aid.
+With the wise counsel of prominent national pastors as well as Reformed missionary strategists, in 1983 a reorganized MERF began to emerge on a regional scale, under the leadership of one of the three original founders (the present General Director), as an indigenously-based Fellowship with clear statements of nature, faith and purpose, structured as a holistic four-fold ministry-Evangelism, Church-extension, Biblical Training and Diaconal Aid.
 In November 1984 MERF was registered in Cyprus along this new indigenous line.
-After much prayerful preparation a new Board of Directors was organized and met in October 1985 as a Reorganizing Committee.
+With expansion of MERF's ministries the need arose for a more fully representative and accountable structure, which led to the formation of the International Council (IC) in 2000 to represent all MERF's Field and Support Committees.
+The Fellowship is a recognized charity legally registered in the Republic of Cyprus.
+It is led by a Board of Directors which maintains regular administration of MERF's resources and growing ministries.

 Pastors, churches and Christian individuals all over the world have caught sight of this vision.
-MERF has the great opportunity to promote an active Reformed witness in the Middle East out of its headquarters in Cyprus, with local MERF administrative committees in Egypt, Sudan, Iraq and Lebanon.
+MERF has the great opportunity to promote an active Reformed witness in the Middle East out of its headquarters in Cyprus, with local MERF administrative committees in Muslim lands such as the Middle East, North and East Africa, Pakistan and Indonesia.
 MERF is committed to the service of the church of Christ according to God's Word.
-This is a truly ecumenical effort since it unites the gifts and resources of God's people from different ethnic backgrounds for the service of Christ in the Arab World, with a view of expanding outreach to other Muslim lands.
+This is a truly ecumenical effort since it unites the gifts and resources of God's people from different ethnic backgrounds for the service of Christ in the Muslim World, with a view of expanding outreach to other Muslim lands.
 By God's grace, much prayerful and hard work over the years has resulted in an effective and expanding ministry in the region.
 As the work has expanded its needs also have grown.
-Thus, MERF support bodies have been organized in the Australia, New Zealand, United Kingdom, the Netherlands, the USA, Canada and South Africa.
+Thus, MERF support bodies have been organized in different parts of the world.